aleksey-smx/flutterApp/README.md

 5. Push code to a GitHub
 6. Send the link to a GitHub repository back

+## Addition features:
+1. Doubletap generate random color for text;
-## Addition feature - doubletap generate random color for text
+2. Long press generate random color for appbar.